siteorigin/docs/widgets-bundle/getting-started/extending-existing-widgets.md

 ## Modifying the form

 The first thing you'll want to do is modify the default form to add in your own style.
-To get an idea of what the default form looks like, open the `so-widgets-bundle` direcotry and open up `widgets/so-button-widget/so-button-widget.php`.
+To get an idea of what the default form looks like, open the `so-widgets-bundle` directory and open up `widgets/so-button-widget/so-button-widget.php`.
 In the `__construct` function, you'll see that the 4th argument is an array that specifies the form.
 The button widget has a section called `design` and in that, a field called `theme`.

 The `theme` field is a method of allowing the user to select differnet button themes.
 We need to modify this field and add our own custom theme option, which will allow users to select our theme.
 Here's the PHP we would use to do that: